Best Of15 min read

 Mint

-Here's the deal with Mint in 2026: it's free, it works, and for someone just starting their debt payoff journey who doesn't want to commit to a paid subscription, it's a legitimate starting point.
-Intuit kept the lights on and added some features after the near-shutdown scare in 2024.
+Here's the deal with Mint in 2026: it's free, it works, and for someone just starting their debt payoff journey without wanting to commit to paid software, it's a solid starting point.
+Intuit kept the lights on and added features after the near-shutdown scare in 2024.
 The debt tracking is basic — don't expect snowball calculators — but the account aggregation and spending visibility are solid for a zero-cost tool.
-Honestly, I think Mint gets too much hate online.
-Is it the most powerful option?
+Mint gets too much hate online, in my opinion.
+Is it the most powerful?
 No. But "free and functional" covers a lot of ground when you're just getting started.

 Key Features: